aeverall/seestar/README.md

 ```

 Information held within the database:
-1. Data for each survey computed:
+1. Data for each survey computed (including the Galaxia mock example used in Everall & Das (in prep.):
 	* Spectrograph catalogue including crossmatch with photometric survey
 	* Photometric survey data for each field in the spectrograph catalogue
 	* Pickle files for the selection function in each coordinate system
 	* Pickle "fieldInfo" file which stores the information on all other files for each survey
-2. Demo dataset from Galaxia as presented in the paper, Everall & Das (in prep.)
-3. Folders for several different isochrone datasets:
+2. Folders for several different isochrone datasets:
-	* Database of the isochrones
+	* Database of isochrone files.
+	* Pickle file of interpolation of isochrone magnitudes.
-	* Pickle file of interpolation of isochrones used for fast calculation
+	* Pickle file of interpolation of isochrone colour and magnitude.

+Files to be added in future:
+* Survey folders for more surveys: APOGEE, RAVE, GALAH, LAMOST, GaiaESO, SEGUE...
+* Isochrone files from different sources: PARSEC, PADOVA, BASTI...

 ### File formatting <a name="reformat"></a>